XPD-Kasun/tailwind-3dtransform-plugin/website/docs/guide/rotate.md

 ## Basic Usage

 Rotation classes are used to rotate an element relative to an axis.
 The rotation axis is determined by the value of transform-origin class applied which is set center as default.
 Also you need to add `perspective` class to the parent of the element that you transform to get the 3d look.
-The syntax for above classes is rotation-{axis}-{angle}.
+The syntax for above classes is rotation-[axis]-[angle].
 Hover on below example to see it in action.

 :::info Remember to add transform class

 Plugin requires you to add `transform` class along with other transform classes to apply the effect.<br/>
 For example, instead of `rotate-x-45`, use `transform rotate-x-45`.<br/>
-Read more on this [here](/faq/whyTransform).
+Read more on this [here](/FAQ/whyTransform).

 :::